brianglass/anastasis/files/thursday matins.md

 Of the Martyrs.

-Breathing as one, looking to one end the victorious Martyrs found one road of life, death for the sake of Christ, as they emulated each otherÂ’s end - O the wonder! - grasping tortures like treasures, they said to one another: Should we even now not die, we shall most surely die, and by birth we shall serve what is due; let us perform the duty which loves honour, purchasing life with death.
+Breathing as one, looking to one end the victorious Martyrs found one road of life, death for the sake of Christ, as they emulated each other’s end - O the wonder! - grasping tortures like treasures, they said to one another: Should we even now not die, we shall most surely die, and by birth we shall serve what is due; let us perform the duty which loves honour, purchasing life with death.
 At their prayers, O God, have mercy on us.

 Glory.
 Both now.